jsquyres/ompi/docs/developers.rst

 uniform on all platforms, compilers, and flex versions.
 As such, we have done little to try to remove those warnings.

 If you do not have Flex installed and cannot easily install it via your operating system's packaging system (to include Homebrew or MacPorts on MacOS), see `the Flex Github repository
 <https://github.com/westes/flex>`_.

 Pandoc
 ^^^^^^

-..
-JMS THIS MAY/WILL NEED TO CHANGE IF WE SWITCH TO SPHINX
+.. error:: **JMS THIS MAY/WILL NEED TO CHANGE IF WE SWITCH TO SPHINX**

 The Pandoc tool is used to generate Open MPI's man pages.
 Specifically: Open MPI's man pages are written in Markdown; Pandoc is the tool that converts that Markdown to nroff (i.e., the format of man pages).

 .. warning:: You must have Pandoc >=v1.12 when building Open MPI from a developer's tree.
 If configure cannot find Pandoc >=v1.12, it will abort.

 If you need to install Pandoc, check your operating system-provided packages (to include MacOS Homebrew and MacPorts).  `The Pandoc